Tech-Addict01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. head /etc/passwd - Displays the first 10 lines of the file /etc/passwd
 6. head -n 3 iacta | tail -n 1 - Displays the third line of the file iacta
 8. ls -la | ls_la_content - Wites the results of ls -la  into the file ls_cwd_content
+9. cp tail -n 1 - Duplicates the last line of file iacta